tsmdepaper/tsmde/readme.md

 def model_tt(par, t):
     ...
 ```
 corresponding to the first derivative $\partial_t \theta_t$ and the second derivative $\partial_t^2 \theta_t$ of the model parameters, these are required by the TSM-DE objective function.
+These are derivatives of the _model_ for $\theta_t$, an important part of the method.
+Details are given in the paper.

-The two main methods given by the RBF feature and the sliding window model are in the files `basis` and `ll`, named for the RBF basis and local linear (sliding window) method.
-These provide aliases to the `train` function and are more straightforward to use.
-For example
+The two main methods in the paper are the RBF feature and the sliding window model, which are in the files `basis` and `ll`, named for the RBF basis and local linear (sliding window) method.
+These provide aliases to the `train` function and are more straightforward to use for regular fitting.
+A self contained example is given in the following python code:

 ```python
 from library.basis import fit_basis